daarnolducsd/ep5book/docs/06-week6.md

 [1] 6.403124
 ```

 Now imagine I forgot to comment out the first line of description.
-Let's see what would happen
+Let's see what happens

 ```r